PrincetonUniversity/PAULcurvilinear/README.md

 Implementation of PAUL framwork on curvilinear features.

 ## Requirements
-The code uses the following toolboxes and version at the stage of development; earlier versions might also work:
+The code uses the following toolboxes and versions at the stage of development; earlier versions might also work:
 * 'MATLAB' '9.6'
 * 'Image Processing Toolbox' '10.4'
 * 'Statistics and Machine Learning Toolbox' '11.5'